KoenZomers/RingApi/README.md

 await session.Authenticate();
 ```

-If the Ring account you're connecting with has been set up with a two factor authentication requirement, wait for the text message from Ring to arrive on your mobile phone and run Authenticate again providing this code:
+If the Ring account you're connecting with has been set up with a two factor authentication requirement, wait for the text message or e-mail from Ring with the code to arrive and run Authenticate again providing this code:

 ```C#
 await session.Authenticate(twoFactorAuthCode: "12345");